alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Part of the work is done inside the HDA within the Houdini environment like attribute binding, UI building, parameters creations, their visibility conditions and much more.

+**Highly inspired by Apophysis software and its workflow design**, it is a one to one match with it.
+Many Apophysis fractal Flames are available for download on the web and you can copy all values into FLAM3 for houdini to get the same result.
+**Downolad Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)

 ## Viewport live point cloud
 `Imagine the possibilities using Houdini procedural paradigm to control all aspect of your Flame.`
 ![FLAM3 Houdini viewport](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)